RodZill4/material-maker/material_maker/doc/node_filter_generalized_kuwahara.rst

 The **Generalized Kuwahara** node applies an edge-preserving smoothing filter to its input.

-This has better visuals qualities compared to the classic implementation, but is still inferior to the anisotropic variant at preserving directional details.
+This has better visual qualities compared to the classic implementation, but is still inferior to the anisotropic variant at preserving directional details.

 .. image:: images/node_filter_generalized_kuwahara.png